sindhu4512/task/1_1_installing_owncloud.md

 4. Download ownCloud.
 For detailed download procedure, see [Downloading ownCloud](https://sindhu4512.github.io/task/Downloading/)

 5. Install the ownCloud.
-The installation can be done in two ways:
+The installation can be done using:

 	-[Command Line Guided Installation](https://sindhu4512.github.io/task/CLI/).